BhuwanDeveloper/BhuwanDeveloper/README.md

 ## 🚀 About Me

 I'm Bhuwan Khatri, a passionate coder and explorer based in Sydney.
 I breathe 💻 code and dream in algorithms.
-Outside the terminal, I love  playing cricket and ☕ sipping on a cup of coffee.
+Outside the terminal, I love  playing cricket and code a lot.

 ## 🌟 Projects